 If you are in Year 1, or Medical Sciences Year 2, contact Science and Basic Medical Sciences Academic Counselling.

 If you are in Year 2 of a BSc module or Year 3 or 4 of any module, contact the appropriate departmental advisor.

 If there is no practical benefit to changing your module, then just wait for the Intent to Register period and list your desired module as first choice.
 Otherwise, follow the instructions posted by Science & Basic Medical Sciences Academic Counselling.

 Contact Science and Basic Medical Sciences Academic Counselling.
 Supply as much information as possible, preferably a course outline.

 Yes.
-Each year, students can apply to register in a module for which they have the required courses; this usually happens at “Intent to Register”.
-Note that entering year 4 only students already registered in the BMSc program may switch to an Honors Specialization in Biochemistry.
+Each year, students can apply to register in a module for which they have the required courses; this usually happens at Intent to Register.
+Note that students entering Year 4 may switch to an Honors Specialization in the BMSc program only if they are already registered in the BMSc program.

 I am currently taking a correspondence/summer/distance course as a prerequisite for a Biochemistry course.
 Can I get special permission to register in the Biochemistry course before my final mark is known?

 Contact Dr. Derek McLachlin.